lhcb/bender-tutorials/getting-started/twouseless.md

      Using these variables one can easily perform a local and efficient access to Grid files from some _close_ Tier-1/2 center.
 {% enddiscussion %}

+{% keypoints "Keypoints" %}
+Wth these two examples, you should aready be able to
+* code sove _valid_ (but useless)  Bender modules
+* run them interactively
+{% endkeypoints %}